 The end date for most of Quebec’s coronavirus health measures has been brought forward by two days.
 That means that as of Saturday, March 12, restaurants and bars in the province will be allowed to operate at full capacity and with normal hours.
 The vaccine passport mandate will also be dropped, and dancing and karaoke will be permitted.

-The decision was announced in a statement from Quebec’s health ministry Wednesday afternoon, and further explained during a press conference from interim director of public health Dr. Luc Boileau on Thursday.
+The decision was announced in a statement from Quebec’s health ministry Wednesday afternoon and further explained during a press conference by interim director of public health Dr. Luc Boileau on Thursday.

 The province had previously announced that the measures would be phased out on March 14, but Boileau now says a “very encouraging” epidemiological situation has prompted an adjustment to the timeline.